Deadly market attack in Ukraine overshadows visit by Blinken | Politics

 Deadly market attack in Ukraine overshadows visit by Blinken

-A reported Russian attack on a city in eastern Ukraine that killed at least 16 people overshadowed a visit on Wednesday by U.S. Secretary of State Antony Blinken to offer Kyiv support for its counteroffensive against Russia's invasion forces.
+A Russian attack on a city in eastern Ukraine killed at least 16 people on Wednesday as U.S. Secretary of State Antony Blinken visited Kyiv to offer support for its counteroffensive against Russia's invasion forces.

 President Volodymyr Zelenskiy condemned the attack, which hit a market, shops and a pharmacy in the city of Kostiantynivka, close to the battlefield.
-He said a child was among the 16 or more dead, and many people were wounded.
-"This Russian evil must be defeated as soon as possible," Zelenskiy said.
+He said a child was among the 16 dead, and officials said at least 34 were wounded.
+"This Russian evil must be defeated as soon as possible," Zelenskiy said, describing it as a deliberate attack on a "peaceful city".
+Aides posted video footage showing an explosion after what sounded like a missile approaching, and people scurrying for cover or falling to the ground.

-The U.S. government has so far provided more than $43 billion in weaponry and other military aid to Ukraine since the Russian invasion in February last year.
+The U.S. government has provided more than $43 billion in weaponry and other military aid to Ukraine since the Russian invasion in February 2022.
 A new package of security assistance is set to be announced this week, Reuters reported on Friday.
-But several Republican presidential hopefuls have questioned U.S. aid, fuelling concerns over whether Washington will still back Ukraine at the same level once the U.S. 2024 election campaign intensifies.
+Several Republican presidential hopefuls have questioned U.S. aid, fuelling concerns over whether Washington will still back Ukraine at the same level once the U.S. 2024 election campaign intensifies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)